le4ker/blog/_posts/2017-05-21-length-extention-attack.md

 Digital signatures are a crucial tool in the digital world, used to verify the authenticity and integrity of a message.
 Essentially, they provide a way to prove that you sent a piece of data and that it was not tampered with in transit.
-However, if the signature scheme is not designed correctly, serious problems can arise.
+However, if the signature scheme is not designed correctly, it can be exploited in order to corrupt data without being detected.

 The way digital signatures work is by operating on a secret key that is shared between the parties who need to use the authentication scheme, the data that